The OGs In African American Female Group Travel Experiences

 Encouraging black women since 2006

-#2: The Hound.
-The hound and I met on the first night of the Bella Italia tour.
+The hound and I met on the first night of a Bella Italia tour.
 My dear friend Marc and “Baby Food” (see blog/file “Baby Food) had helped me plan a special first night in Rome party for the Bellas atop of the La Griffe, a luxury 5-star hotel on via Nazzionale.

 The weather could not have been more perfect for an evening under the stars.
 The hotel is located in the center of ancient Rome.
 From the Roof, there is a breathtaking 360 degree laminated view of Rome in all her glory.
 As the Bellas arrive, we are taken to our tiny (the only) reserved area in the venue.
 Space was chosen due to being directly in front of the band.
 The crowd is a good mix of Italians and ex-pats from around the world, many speaking English.
 The ladies start to fan out into the room partaking in cuisine and conversation.